0xsysenter/0xsysenter.github.io/_posts/2021-01-02-ios-apps-reverse-engineering-introduction.markdown

 - `appinst` (to install an iOS app directly from the command line)

-From Iphonecake:
+[Optional] From Iphonecake:

-- `CrackerXI+` (to dump and fakesign iOS apps installed from the appstore)
+- `CrackerXI+` (user-friendly app to dump and fakesign iOS apps installed from the appstore)

 From Frida: